johnthagen/python-blueprint/README.rst

     $ pip3 install tox

     # Run all environments.
-    #   To only run a single environment, specify it with: -e pep8
+    #   To only run a single environment, specify it like: -e pep8
     $ tox

 Unit Testing